Who is a Auditor?

 Management accountants: Management accountants often termed as cost accountants, corporate, or private accountants who evaluate the financial reports of the organisations they work for.
 The documentation prepared by management accountants is designed for internal use by business executives, not by the public in general.
 Management accountants also focus on financial planning and measuring efficiency.
 They can also help companies manage business expenses.
 Others might concentrate on asset management with financial managers, who are able to perform the job and evaluate financial assets like stocks and real estate.

 Government accountants: Government accountants manage and review the documents of government departments and audit private companies and entities whose operations are subject to government legislation or taxation.
 Accountants appointed state and local governments guarantee that funds are earned and invested in compliance with laws and regulations.
 Accounting graduates also consider serving in the private or public industries of accounting, however, jobs in government sectors often offer opportunities for a successful life.
 Information technology auditors: Information technology auditors are internal auditors who review processes for a company's computer systems to audit the financial information that comes from a source.
 The task of an Information technology auditor involves planning, implementing, reviewing and assessing audit review processes.
-The assessment process will apply to networks, applications, programmes, telecommunications systems, security systems and other such facilities that depend on the company's technical framework.
+T

 What is the workplace/work environment of Auditor like?